Table of Contents

 On the top rim of the manubrium is the jugular notch.
-It extends laterally in the incisura clavicularis, which articulate with the clavicles as the sternoclavicular joint (SCG).
-Following the bone caudo-laterally, next in line are the costal incisurae prima et secunda, which correspondingly connect with the 1st and the 2nd ribs.
-The cartilage-covered transition from the manubrium to the body of the sternum is called synchondrosis manubriosternal.
+It extends laterally in the incisura clavicularis, which articulates with the clavicles as the sternoclavicular joint (SCG).
+Following the bone caudo-laterally, next in line are the costal incisurae prima et secunda, which correspondingly connect with the first and the second ribs.
+The cartilage-covered transition from the manubrium to the body of the sternum is called the synchondrosis manubriosternal.
 Here, the bone bulges forward and forms the angulus sterni.

 Body of the sternum

-The body of the sternum holds the insertion areas for the 3rd–7th rib pairs laterally, the incisurae costalis 3–7.
-At the end of the costal cartilage 7, the Synchondrosis xiphosternalis connects the body of the sternum with the xiphoid processus.
+The body of the sternum holds the insertion areas for the third–seventh rib pairs laterally, the incisurae costalis 3–7.
+At the end of the costal cartilage 7, the synchondrosis xiphosternalis connects the body of the sternum with the xiphoid processus.

-The ‘sword tip’ of the sternum is a narrow, thin bone ridge that forms the angulus infrasternalis, also referred to as the epigastric angle, with the cartilages 7–10.
+The ‘sword tip’ of the sternum is a narrow, thin bone ridge that forms the angulus infrasternalis, also called the epigastric angle, with cartilages 7–10.

 The Thorax: Articulations

-The variety of osseous components in this body area results in an equally large number of different articulated connections, which are often difficult to distinguish from 1 another by medical students and trainees in the therapeutic professions.
+The variety of osseous components in this body area results in an equally large number of different articulated connections, which are often difficult to distinguish from one another by medical students and trainees in the therapeutic professions.

 The vertebral arch joints are real joints; each of them contains cartilage-covered joint surfaces and a joint capsule.
 They absorb compression forces and transmit them so that movements can be performed selectively and without injuries.
 The articular surface superior articulates with the articular surface inferior of the vertebra immediately above.
 The vertebral arch joints are further described in the anatomy of the spine.

-The fovea costalis processus transversus contacts the convex articular surface tuberculi costae of the ribs at the Proc. transversi of the vertebral bodies.
-The articular surfaces of the ribs 1–7 are located ventrally of the 8th rib, slightly cranial to the transverse processus, while the free ribs have no contact with the Proc. transversus.
+The fovea costalis processus transversus contacts the convex articular surface tuberculi costae of the ribs at the processus transversi of the vertebral bodies.
+The articular surfaces of the ribs 1–7 are located ventrally of the eighth rib, slightly cranial to the transverse processus, while the free ribs have no contact with the processus transversus.
 The joint capsule is thin and contains small synovial plicae.